-Subtheme: A Component of One's Spiritual-Vocational Path
+Subtheme: A Component of One's Spiritual-Vocational Path Other participants described impactful spiritual experiences from psychedelic use that guided their vocational path.
+One persof described how an experience with psychedelics became central to their spirituals

-Other participants described impactful spiritual experiences from psychedelic use that guided their vocational path.
-One person described how an experience with psychedelics became central to their spiritual life:
+"Twenty-five years ago, I had the experience of working with both MDMA; and psilocybin in more ceremonial and healing capacities, and one was with a native American Chicano man who studied in Mexico, who also was coming out of the Mazatec tradition in southern Mexico.
+And it was profound for me ...
+It was the thing that helped me focus on my spiritual path, which has $\overline{z}$ been Buddhism, for many years.
+I was studying and proceeding working for many years in end-of-life care, spiritual care, and palliative care.

-"Twenty-five years ago, I had the experience of working with both MDMA and psilocybin in more ceremonial and healing capacities, and one was with a native American Chicano man who studied in Mexico, who also was coming out of the Mazatec tradition in southern Mexico.
-And it was profound for me...
-It was the thing that helped me focus on my spiritual path, which has been Buddhism, for many years.
-I was studying and practicing Buddhism, working for many years in end-of-life care, spiritual care, and palliative care.
-And then kind of came back around full circle to the medicine again for my own healing."
+And then kind of came back around full circle to the medicine again for my and the spiritual care.

-As illustrated by the above quote, this theme sometimes co-occurred with psychedelic experiences that were also described as "healing."
+As illustrated by the above quote, this theme sometimes & -occurred the psychedelic experiences that were also described as "board of the state of t As illustrated by the above quote, this theme something.
+In the with psychedelic experiences that were also described as "heating.
+In the wind the support of the support o